giuliopons/bright-link-previews/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin add a neat previews of links when the user pass hover the links, analyzes links and track user's behaviour on the links of your site.
+This plugin adds a neat previews of links when the user pass hover the links, analyzes links and track user's behaviour on the links of your site.

 == Installation ==